Mukul1127/Minecraft-Java-Flags/README.md

 Linux users can add  `sudo nice -n -10` to the beginning of the launch command.

 > [!CAUTION]
-> On Linux, nice levels below 0 (with the "max" being -20) require running Minecraft as `sudo`.
+> On Linux, nice levels below 0 (with the "max" being -20) require running Minecraft as `root`.
 This is a security risk, and you should skip this section if you aren't comfortable with that or stay above 0.

 <br/>